ehuelsmann/ledgersmb-book/README.md

 The book should build with any recent LaTeX installation.
 The book is expected to produce both HTML and PDF and is currently tested with:

 * LaTeXML version 0.8.7
-* TeX Live 2022
+* TeXLive 2022

+Note: TexLive 2023 fails to build with LaTeXML 0.8.7.
+However, LaTeXML 0.8.8 will work with TexLive 2023, it just takes 25 minutes to build.
+The long build time is an acknowledged bug, but it is not clear if that bug is in LaTeXML or LaTeX.

-All documents can be built locally by running the script `local-build.sh --use-pdf-latex`.
+All documents can be built locally by running the script `local-build.sh --use-latex-mk`.
 This will create a directory called `local-build` that contains the book in PDF, single page HTML, and multi-page HTML formats.

 The Book also builds in PDF format without using the `local-build.sh` script using: